FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-Triphasic waves are not characteristic of hypocalcemia.
-The typical EEG finding in hypocalcemia is diffuse slowing.
+Triphasic waves are not characteristic of West syndrome.
+They EEG pattern characteristically associated with West syndrome is hypsarrhythmia.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3